 The Scottish Invasive Species Initiative (SISI) is an exciting and ambitious 4-year partnership project set up to tackle invasive non-native species alongside rivers and watercourses in northern Scotland.

-Invasive Non-Native Species (INNS) are a significant threat to our coutryside, our native wildlife, our ecnonomy and in some cases directly to our health.
+Invasive Non-Native Species (INNS) are a significant threat to our countryside, our native wildlife, our economy and in some cases directly to our health.
 By working at a local level with volunteers and communities, and by trialling innovative management techniques, we aim to put in place sustainable long-term solutions to invasive species management.

 We've got some fun ways to help you learn more about invasive non-native (alien) species, including resources ideal for using with a school or youth group.
 We can also arrange outreach sessions for your group or organisation.